QuantumSavory/QuantumSavory.jl/examples/firstgenrepeater/README.md

 The `*_clifford_setup.jl` file implements the few additional steps necessary for a tableau-based simulation, which can be much more efficient.
 Then `firstgenrepater_clifford_full_example.jl` simply re-runs the same code as the wavefunction-based examples from above.

 Lastly, `firstgenrepeater_compare_formalisms.jl` runs repeated trajectory using either representation and compares their average results.
+The `*_noplot.jl` file runs the same simulation without creating plots.